The sales process in the medical device field is a long and strenuous journey, but being able to close the deal will always be worth the grind.

 Once an established case is set for your device, you’ll need to register with the hospital’s vendor credentialing system.
 They will issue you a temporary badge while you’re following up with the surgery scheduler to confirm the date of the operation.

 Remember that surgical cases require prior preparation, so be sure to keep a tight schedule.

-You may find yourself running trays or delivering instruments days prior to operations as a medical device sales rep. The day of the surgery, be sure to arrive early to prepare a cart with your device and any extra necessary tools.
+You may find yourself running trays or delivering instruments days before operations as a medical device sales rep. On the day of the surgery, be sure to arrive early to prepare a cart with your device and any extra necessary tools.